mcfletch/2daypython/firstgame.rst

 Breaking Down the Problem
 -------------------------

-What are the steps?
+What are the steps we are going to take:

-* choose a random `integer` between 1 and 100
+* Choose a random `integer` between 1 and 100
-* remember the integer we chose
+* Remember the integer we chose
-* ask the user for a guess
+* Ask the user for a guess
-* test if the number they guessed is the number we chose
+* Test if the number they guessed is the number we chose
-* to do one thing if the number does match
+* To do one thing if the number does match
     * stop the guessing
     * print a congratulations

-* to do something else if the number does not match
+* To do something else if the number does not match
     * tell user if they are high or low
     * allow user to continue guessing